KPIT Technologies Ltd leads gainers in 'A' group

 -

-HFCL Ltd, Capri Global Capital Ltd, Oracle Financial Services Software Ltd and Essel Propack Ltd are among the other gainers in the BSE's 'A' group today, 21 September 2020.
+Central Bank of India, Vaibhav Global Ltd, Aegis Logistics Ltd and Aditya Birla Fashion & Retail Ltd are among the other gainers in the BSE's 'A' group today, 22 September 2020.

-HFCL Ltd, Capri Global Capital Ltd, Oracle Financial Services Software Ltd and Essel Propack Ltd are among the other gainers in the BSE's 'A' group today, 21 September 2020.
+Central Bank of India, Vaibhav Global Ltd, Aegis Logistics Ltd and Aditya Birla Fashion & Retail Ltd are among the other gainers in the BSE's 'A' group today, 22 September 2020.

-KPIT Technologies Ltd soared 5.75% to Rs 114 at 11:54 IST.
+KPIT Technologies Ltd spiked 5.61% to Rs 110.15 at 11:54 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 1.83 lakh shares were traded on the counter so far as against the average daily volumes of 1.59 lakh shares in the past one month.
+On the BSE, 3.02 lakh shares were traded on the counter so far as against the average daily volumes of 1.67 lakh shares in the past one month.

-HFCL Ltd spiked 4.45% to Rs 15.25.
+Central Bank of India surged 4.32% to Rs 15.7.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 1.44 lakh shares were traded on the counter so far as against the average daily volumes of 4.95 lakh shares in the past one month.
+On the BSE, 1.31 lakh shares were traded on the counter so far as against the average daily volumes of 1.19 lakh shares in the past one month.

-Capri Global Capital Ltd surged 4.44% to Rs 240.95.
+Vaibhav Global Ltd soared 4.17% to Rs 1865.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 29191 shares were traded on the counter so far as against the average daily volumes of 76361 shares in the past one month.
+On the BSE, 4107 shares were traded on the counter so far as against the average daily volumes of 3151 shares in the past one month.

-Oracle Financial Services Software Ltd gained 4.07% to Rs 3110.
+Aegis Logistics Ltd added 3.52% to Rs 242.5.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 2325 shares were traded on the counter so far as against the average daily volumes of 13732 shares in the past one month.
+On the BSE, 16608 shares were traded on the counter so far as against the average daily volumes of 56209 shares in the past one month.

-Essel Propack Ltd rose 3.83% to Rs 261.55.
+Aditya Birla Fashion & Retail Ltd gained 3.31% to Rs 131.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 1.25 lakh shares were traded on the counter so far as against the average daily volumes of 38.93 lakh shares in the past one month.
+On the BSE, 1.18 lakh shares were traded on the counter so far as against the average daily volumes of 1.55 lakh shares in the past one month.

 Powered by Capital Market - Live News